etingof/pyasn1/docs/source/pyasn1/contents.rst

 The ASN.1 data description
 `language <https://www.itu.int/rec/dologin_pub.asp?lang=e&id=T-REC-X.208-198811-W!!PDF-E&type=items>`_
 defines a handful of built-in data types.
 ASN.1 types exhibit different semantics (e.g. number vs string) and can be distinguished from each other by :ref:`tags <type.tag>`.

-Subtypes can be created on top of base ASN.1 types by adding/overriding the tags and/or imposing additional *constraints* on accepted values.
+Subtypes can be created on top of base ASN.1 types by adding/overriding the :ref:`tags <type.tag>` and/or imposing additional :ref:`constraints <type.constraint>` on accepted values.

 ASN.1 types in pyasn1 are Python objects.
 One or more ASN.1 types comprise a *schema* describing data structures of unbounded complexity.